Bas Koeten Racing

 Bas Koeten Racing is a Dutch auto racing team based in Westwoud, Netherlands.
-The team currently races in the Supercar Challenge.
+The team currently races in the Supercar Challenge and the Porsche Carrera Cup Benelux.
 Having previously raced in the Acceleration 2014 & TCR International Series amongst others.

 TCR International Series

 SEAT León Cup Racer (2015–)

 After having raced in the Acceleration 2014 in 2014, the team will enter the 2015 TCR International Series season with Bas Schouten driving an SEAT León Cup Racer.